aur42/bridge-sphere-solana/README.md

 # solana_address.rb - Solana Address Validation

 * Takes in a `string` as a parameter and wraps it into a custom class.
-* There is a `valid?` method that returns a `boolean`, depending on whether the `string` is a valid Solana address.
+* `valid?` method that returns a `boolean`, depending on whether the `string` is a valid Solana address.

 # solana_transaction.rb - Solana Transaction Parsing

-* Takes in a Solana transaction hash and (optional) mint currency, and returns a list of token transfers in that transaction.
+* Takes in a Solana tx hash and (optional) mint currency, and returns a list of token transfers in that tx.
-* Will filter token transfers based upon the mint currency provided, otherwise will return all token transfers in the transaction.
+* Will filter token transfers based upon the mint currency provided, otherwise will return all token transfers in the tx.
 * Returns an empty array on Solana transactions that do not contain a token transfer (e.g., votes, oracle, etc.).
-* Returns a list of token transfers, including the from address, and specifies whether the transfer involves an ATA or the system program.
+* Returns a list of token transfers, including the from address, and whether the transfer involves ATA/system.
 * Uses Helius API (highly Solana optimized RPC, best response times and most granular data).

 # Unit tests